Mahmoud Baharmast: Career and activities

 brigadier general.
 Then he was first appointed head of the artillery unit of the army and then head of the general administration.
 His next post was the commander of the military academy and of the war academy.
 Then he was promoted to the rank of major general.

-Baharmast was appointed chief of staff of the Iranian Army in October 1952 and succeeded Morteza Yazdanpanah in the post.
+Baharmast was appointed Chief of the Joint Staff of the Iranian Army in October 1952 and succeeded Morteza Yazdanpanah in the post.
 Baharmast's term ended in March 1953, and he was replaced by Taghi Riahi in the post.

 While in office Prime Minister Mohammad Mosaddegh accused military officers, including Baharmast, of not listening to his orders but to the orders of Shah Mohammad Reza Pahlavi.
 Before the coup d'état in 1953 US officials approached Baharmast and other military officers who had pro-American and anti-Communist stance to eliminate the pro-Soviet and pro-Mosaddegh tendencies in the Iranian army.

 Later years and death

 After Mohammad Mosaddegh was sent to exile Baharmast was invited to continue his military career, but he did not accept the offer.
 He dealt with studies on the etymology of the Persian words.
 In 1977 he died in Tehran while being blind in both eyes.